Penguinb0y/linux-server-configuration/README.md

         * Create an ```authorized_keys``` file within that folder
         * Copy the public key content made from before and paste it within ```authorized_keys```
 * Install all current packages
+    * NEW: add CRON script to regularly upgrade packages
+    * NEW: upgrade the packages that were kept back
 * Rewrite part of ```/etc/ssh/ssdh_config```:
     *  Change the port so it's now 2200 and not 22
     * Change ```PermitRootLogin``` to no